MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_01_analyze_document_code_github_copilot.md

 1. In the `Commit changes` dialog, select **Commit changes**.

+#### Task 3: Pull the changes to your local repository

+Use the following steps to complete this section of the exercise:

 1. Switch to Visual Studio Code and ensure that the Source Control view is open.

 1. Open the **Views and More Actions** menu, and then select **Pull**.

     The Views and More Actions menu can be opened using the ellipsis in the top-right corner of the Source Control view.

-1. Open the Explorer view (not Solution Explorer), and then expand the **AccelerateDevGitHubCopilot** folder.
+1. Open the EXPLORER view (collapse the SOLUTION EXPLORER and use Visual Studio Code's default file/folder explorer), and then expand the **AccelerateDevGitHubCopilot** folder.

 1. Open the README.md file.

     You should see the message "Coming soon".

+    > [!NOTE]
+    > You could have created the README file content directly in Visual Studio Code and then pushed the updates to the GitHub repository.

 You'll be using GitHub Copilot Chat to update your repository's README file in the next section of this exercise.

+#### Review

+This exercise helped you create a GitHub repository for the library application and an empty README file.
+You also pulled the changes to your local repository to ensure that you have the latest updates.

-## Create the project documentation for the README file
+### Exercise 3: Create the project documentation for the README file

 The README file is an essential part of any GitHub repository.
 The README provides information based on the needs of the project, project contributors, and stakeholders.